ricardomonge/ricardomonge/README.md

 # Ricardo Monge-Rogel

 Researcher in higher education, with a focus on educational technology, psychometrics, and digital learning environments.
-I design and validate instruments to measure constructs such as technostress, academic self-efficacy, and digital safety, applying reproducible and open science practices.

 ---